Honey Orange Roasted Chicken Recipe nestled in grilled spring vegetables and topped it with honey orange gravy.

 - 3 tablespoons flour

 - Salt and pepper

-- 12 oz. thin french green beans (haricot vert), trimmed
+- 12 ounces thin french green beans, haricot vert, trimmed

 - Salt and pepper

 - Preheat the oven to 450 degrees F. Remove the neck and gizzards from inside the chicken.
-Place the chicken in a 3.8 quart Swiss Diamond Saute Pan and pat the skin dry with paper towels.
+Place the chicken in a small dry skillet and pat the skin dry with paper towels.
 Slide a regular tablespoon, curved side down, underneath the skin of the chicken.
 Run the spoon along the breast to loosen the skin on both sides, and down over the drumsticks.
-Then mix the butter, honey, and the zest of one orange with 3/4 tsp. salt and 1/4 tsp. pepper.
-Mash in a small bowl until well combined.
+Then mix the butter, honey, and the zest of one orange with 3/4 teaspoon salt and 1/4 teaspoon black pepper.
+Mash the ingredients in a small bowl until well combined.
 Use the spoon to deposit the butter mixture underneath the skin of the chicken.
 Place as much of the butter as possible over the breast meat and drumsticks.
 Then press the skin to smooth.
 Rub any remaining butter over the outside of the skin and sprinkle with salt and pepper.
-Slice the orange and place inside the chicken.
+Slice the orange and place it inside the chicken.

 - Roast the chicken for 45 minutes to crisp up the skin, then lower the heat to 350 degree F. If the skin is brown, cover the chicken loosely with foil and continue roasting for another 75 - 90 minutes.
 (My chicken was exactly 8 pounds and it was finished in 2 hours total.)
 To test the chicken for doneness, stick a knife down between the drumstick and the breast.
 If the juices run out clear, the chicken is ready.

 - Remove the chicken from the oven and carefully lift it out of the juices.
 Place it on a platter and cover with foil to keep it warm.